Origin of degenerate bound states in the continuum in a grating waveguide: Parity symmetry breaking due to mode crossing: Origin of the degenerate BIC: Parity symmetry breaking and decoupling from the radiation-loss channel due to destructive interference at mode crossing

 There are no other high-Q BICs in the range of parameters associated with the aforementioned narrow resonance.
-In particular, this is a consequence of the fact that the $n=2$ infinite-grating eigenmode is generally present in any waveguide eigenmode due to reflection at the boundaries with the cover and substrate, but any waveguide eigenmode associated with the second infinite-grating eigenmode has a low Q factor everywhere outside this resonance due to the strong presence of the freely leaking (i.e., propagating from the grating layer into the cover and substrate) zeroth Fourier harmonic.
+In particular, this is a consequence of the fact that if the $n=2\, \rm{or}\, 3$ infinite-grating eigenmode has an even parity, then it is generally present in any waveguide eigenmode due to reflection at the boundaries with the cover and substrate.
+Yet any waveguide eigenmode associated with the even-parity infinite-grating eigenmode has a low Q factor everywhere outside this resonance due to the strong presence of the zeroth Fourier harmonic freely leaking outside the grating layer into the cover and substrate.

+The analytical theory of the degenerate BIC outlined above explains in detail the paradox stated in sect.
+II, Fig.~\ref{fig:paradox}, and shows a clear path to verifying an existence of the degenerate BIC numerically, say, via RCWA.